elfshaker/manyclangs/README.md

 ### x86-64
 Requirements: `elfshaker`, `wget`, `git`, `docker`

-Please note, that so far, moment packs are only published for aarch64 binaries.
+Please note, that so far, packs are only published for aarch64 binaries.
-However, these binaries can run under qemu with some performance impact.
+However, these binaries can run under QEMU with some performance impact.
 For small code fragments, or some use cases, the impact may be tolerable.

 Replace `YYYYMM` below with the month and year for which you wish to fetch builds.